The City Under the City – Subterranean Network Underneath NYC

 Steam Pipes

 New York City is home to the worldโ€™s largest and oldest steam system, which dates to 1882.
-Today, many buildings in Manhattan are heated or cooled by steam, and steam is also used to make hot water.
+Today, steam heats and cools many buildings in Manhattan.
+It also heats hot water for residents.
 Hospitals use steam for disinfection, and museums use it to regulate humidity.
 There are 105 miles of steam pipes running underground from the cityโ€™s steam-generation plant in the Financial District to 96th Street on the Upper West Side and 89th Street on the Upper East Side.
-The pipes lie at depths between 10 and 30 feet below street level.
+The pipes lie at depths between 10 and 30 feet below street level.ย

 Cable/Fiber